Spuced/Final_Year_Project_Github_Clone/Parameter_Searches/README.md

 # Parameters Searchs

 This folder outlines different GridSearch and Bayesian Search carried out to find the optimal cleaning and model parameters as well as optimal PageRank thresholds.
 Seperate search will tune for F1 score or accuracy.

+The grid searches were performed at an earlier stage, before they were replaced by the more sophisticated Bayesian searches.